 The audit committee oversees the Company's financial reporting process on behalf of the board of directors.
-We have reviewed the Company's audited consolidated financial statements for the fiscal year ended December 31, 2013 and discussed them with Company management and McGladrey LLP, the Company's independent registered public accounting firm for the fiscal year ended December 31, 2013.
+We have reviewed the Company's audited consolidated financial statements for the fiscal year ended December 31, 2016 and discussed them with Company management and Ernst & Young LLP, the Company's independent registered public accounting firm for the fiscal year ended December 31, 2016.

-We have received from, and discussed with, McGladrey LLP, which is responsible for expressing an opinion on the conformity of the Company's audited consolidated financial statements with accounting principles generally accepted in the United States, its judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the audit committee under generally accepted auditing standards, including all communications required under the standards of the Public Company Accounting Oversight Board (the "PCAOB").
-In addition, we have discussed with McGladrey LLP its independence from management and the Company, have received from McGladrey LLP the written disclosures and the letter required by applicable requirements of the PCAOB regarding its communications with us concerning independence, and have considered the compatibility of non-audit services with the auditors' independence.
+We have received from, and discussed with, Ernst & Young LLP, which is responsible for expressing an opinion on the conformity of the Company's audited consolidated financial statements with accounting principles generally accepted in the United States, its judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the audit committee under generally accepted auditing standards, including the matters to be discussed as required by AS 1301: Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board (the "PCAOB") and all other communications required under the standards of the PCAOB.
+In addition, we have discussed with Ernst & Young LLP its independence from management and the Company, have received from Ernst & Young LLP the written disclosures and the letter required by applicable requirements of the PCAOB regarding its communications with us concerning independence, and have considered the compatibility of non-audit services with the auditors' independence.

-Based on the review and discussions referred to above, we recommended to the board of directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2013.
+Based on the review and discussions referred to above, we recommended to the board of directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2016.